 1. Data privacy

 Cybersecurity has been a big concern for a number of sectors, ranging from power and utility companies to government organizations.
-While those specific industries are more concerned about cyber terrorism, the hospitality business is more focused on preventing data and identify theft.
+While those specific industries are more concerned about cyberterrorism, the hospitality business is more focused on preventing data and identity theft.

-A security breach has huge ramifications.
-At the very least, businesses are required to contact other guests (past and present) and inform them that their data may have been compromised – this alone can be costly and may also lead to brand damage.
+An IT security breach has huge ramifications.
+At the very least, businesses are required to contact other guests (past and present) and inform them that their data may have been compromised.
+This alone can be costly and may also lead to brand damage.
 If stolen data is used by fraudsters, the businesses may face liability claims for failure to protect data and maintain reasonable safeguards.